 This warning does not necessarily mean that the page or website is harmful.
 Certain actions automatically set off a warning.
 Just like a smoke alarm, Adobe Reader and Acrobat can only detect a potential risk.
-They cannot tell you if the page or website actually contains unsafe content.
+They cannot tell you whether the page or website actually contains unsafe content.

 Trying to open a website is the most common trigger for a warning.
 While most websites are fine, the warning lets you check the URL (web address) to make sure it matches the site you expect.

 If you are viewing a familiar page, such as something from your bank or school, you are probably comfortable that the page is safe.
 For pages that you trust, click the Options, Allow, or Play button.
 (The buttons vary depending on the warning.
 If you don’t see any of these buttons, see “No Options, Allow, or Play button” below.)

 If you don't know who created the page or where it came from, decide if you can trust the page or link.
 If you aren’t fully comfortable, do NOT click the Options, Allow, or Play button.
 Acrobat or Adobe Reader continues to block the suspicious content or actions.
 To hide the warning, click the Close or Cancel button.
 If you click any of the blocked content again, the warning reappears.

 If the warning does not contain an Options, Allow, or Play button (as shown below), try closing the page and opening it again.